NathanSalleyrette/Database-Project/README.md

 # Database-Project
-Design and management of a database describing audio, video, text streams
+Design and management of a database describing audio, video, text streams.